open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 This is the aspect of Prometheus monitoring that we will focus on in this article.

-## Prometheus Metrics with OpenTelemetry
+## Prometheus metrics with OpenTelemetry
 In this section, you will learn about a couple of OTel collector components that demonstrate the interoperability between OTel and Prometheus.